 - Difficulty: Challenging start, then easy the rest of the way

-- Time of year: I did this in Autumn
+- Time of year: I did this walk through Winnats Pass in Autumn

 - Amenities: Nothing along the route.
 Castleton is just around the corner which has various food establishments (cafes/tea rooms/pubs/restaurants and fudge), public toilets, and more car parking.

-- Dog friendly: There is lots of wild stock around.
+- Dog friendly: There is lots of livestock around.
 No stiles.
 Signs about saying your dog will be shot if found amongst the sheep.
 Don’t panic, just make sure your dog is on a lead.